Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Most founders default to hiring and spend $40K+ plus 6 months to see a positive ROI.
 The partnership framework delivers similar revenue in the same timeline with zero hiring costs.

-You’ve seen the framework.
-You know the math.
-Here’s how to execute starting today.
+You’ve seen the framework and you know the math—here’s how to execute it starting today.

 Your 6-Month Implementation: